 If you’re using orthokeratology (ortho-k) lenses to reshape your cornea, do wear them at night or as instructed by your eye doctor.

 Get That Annual Eye Exam

 Don’t forget to book your yearly eye exam at Colchester Eye Care in Colchester, as your vision can change.
 You can’t purchase new contact lenses with an expired prescription anyway, so you’ll need an updated one when your contact lens supply is running low.
-Furthermore, getting an exam is also an excellent opportunity to ask Dr. Dempsey any questions you may have.
+Furthermore, getting an exam is also an excellent opportunity to ask Dr. Paradis any questions you may have.